spryker/spryker-docs/docs/scos/dev/glue-api-guides/202204.0/glue-backend-api/how-to-guides/how-to-create-a-route.md

   - /docs/scos/dev/glue-api-guides/202204.0/glue-backend-api/how-to-guides/create-a-route.html
 ---

-This guide shows the process of creation of the API endpoint using a custom route.
+This guide shows the process of the API endpoint creation using a custom route.

 New Glue lets you create plain routes directly to a controller.
 This might be useful in a variety of cases—for example, building a non-resource-based API or endpoints that do not need or cannot be adapted to use resources.